Improving Admin Center setup and deployment times

 This will improve setup times and setup success rates.
 As a result, app usage and customer churn rates will also improve across the Viva product suite.

-Exploring different design options for A/B Testing
+Exploring design options

-With an understanding of our main focus, as I explored designs I wanted to make sure I kept in mind the following:
+As I explored designs I wanted to make sure I kept in mind the following:

 • A minimal disruption to users typical workflow